mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Even when distributed consensus is used for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
 That represents centralization risk, just at a different layer (inherited or platform).

 These potential shortcomings do not rule out the use of distributed consensus technologies in every instance.
 They do, however, caution against uncritically relying upon these technologies to avoid centralization.

+### Local Decision Making {#local}

+In {{RAND}}, the spectrum of presented systems ranges from fully centralized to fully distributed.
+The document was commissioned to find means to mitigate against failures in communications systems, which Baran concludes are best met in a fully distributed system.

+The key property of such systems is that a) each node is connected to multiple others, and b) can make the local decision to route messages to alternative nodes if a transit node is detected to be unreachable.
+This is the conceptual basis on which routing on the internet also works today.

+Another, less obvious example of local decision making is the widely used Network Time Protocol (NTP) defined in {{?RFC5905}}.
+The local time is derived from an average of samples derived from, ideally, multiple remote servers.
+In addition, the algorithm filters out outliers, and thus provides some measure of protection from malicious parties.

+Local decision making is often difficult, and may not exist in isolation.
+However, it stands in contrast to distributed consensus ({{distributed}}) in that here the consensus is not precise.
+While in NTP, all machines agree on the same time within some margin of error, the margin of error is also acknowledged in the protocol design by the measures introduced to keep it minimal.

 # What Should Internet Standards Do? {#considerations}